search icon

 Summary

 Bankruptcy is a formal method for a failing business to pay off creditors and receive a discharge of remaining debts.
-If your business needs to liquidate or reorganize, bankruptcy might be the right choice for you.
+If a business needs to liquidate or reorganize, bankruptcy might be the right choice.

 Recommended articles